-Dave is also serving as the Emergency Operations Center manager where he oversees city wide disaster preparation and training.
+Dave is also serving as the Emergency Operations Center manager where he oversees citywide disaster preparation and training.
 Dave received his Emergency Management Specialist certificate from the California Emergency Management Agency in 2010 and is also a Certified Emergency Manager by the International Association of Emergency Managers.
 Dave is a team member of a Type 1 Incident Management Team with CalFire.

 Training Chief Chuck Lax